ACHolmes/devcampw1ex/2_PM/README.md

 Your website must include the following elements:

 - at least 4 separate pages
-- one table
+- one table DONE
-- three images
+- three images DONE
-- a navigation bar where you can access every page
+- a navigation bar where you can access every page DONE
-- two clickable images
+- two clickable images DONE
-- four links to external pages
+- four links to external pages DONE
 - one bulleted list
 - two numbered lists